 In the Artist and Designer Networking Guide, I discussed many tips on how to connect with other artists.
-Meeting new people is the first step Now what do you now that you know them?
-That’s the question for todays Monday Q&A:
+Meeting new people is the first step Now what do you know that you know them?
+That’s the question for today’s Monday Q&A:

 How do you continue after having met new people?

 Hi folks, I love your ideas on meeting new people.
 But how can we become friends or continue from there?
 (I don’t mean finding a partner or lover.)

 How do you form deeper connections with others?
 Be genuinely interested and curious about the people in your life!
 Have the courage to be the one who follows up.
 Being human as we all are, we fear the vulnerability of reaching out.
 Interest creates opportunities to follow up.
 Reaching out feels less scary if we know it’s something the person likes.

 Having an interest in others is not as one-sided as it sounds.
 Empathy and thoughtfulness are traits that you bring to the table.
 Listening is a key idea in conversation, relationships, and friendship.
 Contact me saying “Hey remember the other day you mentioned you love art!
 Want to do dinner at Place and then check out the new Art Show at Gallery?”
 Wow, I’m impressed!
 You know what I like.
 And you gave me an easy plan to say yes to without me having to do the work of asking a billion questions.
 And you treated me like a grown-up who can make suggestions if I need to.

 “We teach best what we most need to learn.”

 Richard Bach, Illusions: The Adventures of a Reluctant Messiah